-California's coast could face sea-level rise (SLR) of up to 1 foot by 2050 and 3.5 feet by 2100, threatening our coastal communities and habitats, way of life, and sense of Californian identity.
+California's coast will likely face sea level rise (SLR) of 0.8 feet by 2050 and 3.1 feet by 2100, threatening our coastal communities and habitats, way of life, and sense of Californian identity.
 SLR will create cascading and compounding impacts, including floods, groundwater contamination, and extreme wave action.
 According to California's Fourth Climate Change Assessment, 31 to 67 percent of Southern California beaches may completely erode by 2100 without intervention.
 A study from the Center for Biological Diversity estimated that 17 percent of threatened and endangered species nationwide are at risk from rising sea levels.

 But impacts of SLR will be felt far beyond our sandy beaches.
 Flooding and exposure pose significant risks to the current and ancestral lands and cultural and natural resources of California Native American tribes.
 Additionally, the Fourth Climate Assessment also finds that statewide, \$17.9 billion worth of residential and commercial buildings could be inundated with just 1.7 feet of SLR.
 It's estimated that 3,750 miles of highway will be susceptible to SLR and coastal storms by 2100.
-Delta Adapts recently found that within the Delta region, 3.5 feet of SLR and changing storm patterns puts \$10.2 billion of agricultural, residential, and commercial property, and \$11.6 billion of infrastructure that includes critical facilities, communications structures, roadways, and railways at risk of exposure or damage.